carbon-language/carbon-lang/llvm/docs/LangRef.rst

 assembly contains two instructions, where the first writes to one output, and the second reads an input and writes to a second output), then the "``&``" modifier must be used (e.g. "``=&r``") to specify that the output is an "early-clobber" output.
-Marking an ouput as "early-clobber" ensures that LLVM will not use the same register for any inputs (other than an input tied to this output).
+Marking an output as "early-clobber" ensures that LLVM will not use the same register for any inputs (other than an input tied to this output).